Hackerjedi666/CybersecNotes/oswe/oswePDF/notes.md

 Interacting with the web application through basic scripting skills such that we can make exploit and proof of concepts of each web application that is hacked.

-We can use python inbuilt "requests" library for interacting with the web application plus there is a inbuilt proxie setup in request library which can be accessed by just making a dictionary
+We can use python inbuilt "requests" library for interacting with the web application plus there is a inbuilt proxie setup in request library which can be accessed by just making a dictionary such as follows: